-If you plan to use an existing database instance for Hive or for Oozie, you must prepare those databases before installing your Hadoop cluster.
+If you plan to use an existing database instance for Hive or for Oozie, you must prepare to use a non-default database before installing your Hadoop cluster.

 On Ambari Server start, Ambari runs a database consistency check looking for issues.
-If any issues are found, Ambari Server start will abort and a message will be printed to console "DB configs consistency check failed."
-More details will be written to the following log file:
+If any issues are found, Ambari Server start will abort and display the following message: DB configs consistency check failed.
+Ambari writes more details about database consistency check results to the /var/log/ambari-server/ambari-server-check-database.log file.

-/var/log/ambari-server/ambari-server-check-database.log